 The law doesn’t use the words “French proceeding” or “French trial”.
 Instead, proceedings are referred to as bilingual proceedings.

-The right to bilingual proceedings also applies to all other hearings in your case, like motions, pre-trials, and conferences, unless you ask otherwise.
+You have the right to bilingual proceedings in all hearings in your civil law case, like motions, pre-trials, and conferences.